 Well, you got you a wife, she's a cousin you diddle...

 After the Game.
 Don't worry about Oriole fans talking trash to you if they manage to beat you.
 A few might, but most won't.
 This isn't Boston.
-It isn't even Toronto, where the Blue Jays fans take a lot more liberties than their team (since 1993, anyway) has earned.
+It isn't even Toronto, where the Blue Jays fans take a lot more liberties than their team has earned (since 1993, anyway).

 If you want to get a drink before or after the game, there are plenty of choices near the ballpark, including Slider's, Pickles, the Wharf Rat, and the Goddess.
-(I realize that name makes it sound like a strip club, or maybe a lesbian bar, but it's neither.)
+(I realize that the last one's name makes it sound like a strip club, or maybe a lesbian bar, but it's neither.)

 Better to come down early on a Saturday, get a hotel, enjoy downtown on Saturday afternoon, see the game on Saturday night, and then on Sunday, choose between going to a second game and seeing something away from downtown such as the Museum of Art.
 You'll be glad you did.